-Come with us to visit something unique, the last surviving 19th Century steam powered weaving mill in the world.
+We had a very enjoyable and interesting visit to the last surviving 19th Century steam powered weaving mill in the world.
 This Grade 1 listed building has a mighty steam engine re named Peace after ww1 armistice, originally it was named Prudence and had a coal fired boiler.
 The mill is deemed to be of national importance.

 Weavers were paid by piecework; a good four-loom weaver was paid 24 shillings a week, only slightly less than a tackler.
 Harle Syke workers had always been paid slightly below the list, which management explained as being due to the carriage costs to Burnley.
 In August 1915 there was a strike that lasted for several weeks triggered by this injustice.